 Business and Enterprise users gain access to Advanced Control, which does allow admins to restore user passwords.

-Tresorit claims that it would, "take much more than a human lifetime to crack even one Tresor thanks to its use of industry-standard security algorithms".
+Tresorit claims it would "take much more than a human lifetime to crack even one Tresor thanks to its use of industry-standard security algorithms".

 The transaction starts by encrypting data with an AES-256-CFB cipher on the client-side, which is then authenticated with RSA-2048 signatures and hashed with HMAC-SHA-512 for integrity.